Anime0t4ku/TapToCassetteCovers/README.md

 Finally, what ‘digital’ media to use them for, and how?
 Cue the TapTo project!
 This amazing project allows you to use a NFC tag with a NFC-reader and have it boot up a game digitally!
 Currently it works with the MiSTer Project and with more to come (Windows, Linux, Batocera etc.)!

-If you want to learn more about how to do this with your own, follow this guide:
+If you want to learn more about how to do this with your own, follow this guide: https://tapto.wiki/Getting_Started

 ![nfccards](.Readme_Assets/nfccards.jpg)

-source: timeextension.com
+_source: timeextension.com_

 Luckily for us, all different kinds of shaped and sized NFC cards, chips, tags etc. fit in these cassette tape cases!
 People are even making inserts so they can store their NFC cards in these cases so they have a snug fit without rattling.

+**Happy Gaming!**

 # Dimensions:

-System Templates & Dimensions for the TapTo NFC system.
+System Dimensions for the TapTo NFC system.
 For use with Cassette Tape Cases to store your NFC Cards.
 Simply download the desired PNG in the code area.

 Print width: 	4,11"	(10,44 CM)